tiarno/reachtim/content/articles/bottle.md

 1. Create a simple MongoDB database.
 2. Set up the Bottle web framework.
-3. Create a Bottle application that can connect (GET/POST) to the data.
+3. Set up Apache and WSGI to enable Bottle applications.
-4. Set up Apache and WSGI to enable the Bottle app.
+4. Create a Bottle application that can connect (using GET/POST) to the MongoDB database.
 5. Create HTML to view the data.
 With some final notes on how to handle CRUD operations on the data.

 I'm assuming you have installed Bottle, the Apache HTTP server with `mod_wsgi`, and  MongoDB.

 * [Bottle](http://bottlepy.org/docs/dev/index.html) This is the smallest and simplest Python web framework I have found.
 Django has just about everything you could ever want in a framework and this is on the other end of the spectrum.
 I see that Flask is really popular in the area of small footprint frameworks and I would suspect it is the most competitive framework with Bottle.
 I like simple things, so I chose Bottle.
 You might find this [question](http://stackoverflow.com/questions/4941145/python-flask-vs-bottle) on `stackoverflow` helpful if you're trying to decide.
-* [Apache](http://httpd.apache.org/) Over time Apache has lost its cool factor I guess, with Node being the hot topic now.
+* [Apache](http://httpd.apache.org/) Over time Apache has lost its cool factor I guess, and Node is the hot topic now.
 But it is a hardy, stable, and very popular tool.
 It is easy to install and not too hard to configure.
-You also need to follow the 'modwsgi' installation [guide](https://code.google.com/p/modwsgi/wiki/QuickInstallationGuide).
+You also need to follow the `modwsgi` installation [guide](https://code.google.com/p/modwsgi/wiki/QuickInstallationGuide).
 * [MongoDB](http://www.mongodb.org/) I really like the JSON-like structure of MongoDB documents (records).
-For my own needs that structure fits much better than an SQL database.
+For my own needs, that structure fits much better than an SQL database.

 You can change out any of these if you like, the basic idea is the same.

 ### Create the Database {: .article-title}

-Create the database in the mongo shell.
+Create our toy `people` database in the mongo shell.
 We'll use a collection called `test`.
 Here is what it looks like from a terminal window:

     :::javascript
     > mongo servername